TaraHelberg/Hang-Hangman/README.md

     + Code Institute Supplied the template inorder to display Python in a Visual formed Terminal
     + GitHub for my repository
     + Git used to code within and provided backups of all my code.
-    + Hourokapp for project deployment
+    + Hourokapp for project deployment https://dashboard.heroku.com/apps
     + Patorjik.com for the Game Logo https://patorjk.com/software/taag/#p=display&f=Letters&t=HANG%20-%0AHANGMAN
+    + Lucidchart for my Flowchart which helped with the logic & flow of my code https://www.lucidchart.com/

 # Testing
 * Testing During development of the project was done through out the project to see how the project looked and felt within the Git Terminal using python3. run.py